 How quickly does Labetalol work?

-With a singular dose peak effects are known to occur within 2 to 4 hours.
+With a singular dose, peak effects are known to occur within 2 to 4 hours.
 However, it does depend on the strength of the medication.
-The larger the strength, the longer of length of time you may have to wait for it to begin to work, which could be 8 to 12 hours.
+The larger the strength, the longer you may have to wait for it to begin to work, which could be 8 to 12 hours.